google/lmctfy/README.md

 # lmctfy - Let Me Contain That For You

+## Note
+We have been collaborating with [Docker](http://docker.com) over libcontainer and are in process of porting the core lmctfy concepts and abstractions to [libcontainer](http://github.com/docker/libcontainer).
+We are not actively developing lmctfy further and have moved our efforts to libcontainer.
+In future, we hope to replace the core of lmctfy with libcontainer.

+## Introduction
 lmctfy (pronounced *l-m-c-t-fi*, IPA: /ɛlɛmsitifаɪ/) is the open source version of [Google](http://google.com)’s container stack, which provides Linux application containers.
 These containers allow for the isolation of resources used by multiple applications running on a single machine.
 This gives the applications the impression of running exclusively on a machine.
 The applications may be container-aware and thus be able to create and manage their own subcontainers.

 The project aims to provide the container abstraction through a high-level API built around user intent.
 The containers created are themselves container-aware within the hierarchy and can be delegated to be managed by other user agents.